 David responds:

 "I think you misunderstand the slogan.
 The meaning is thus: An audience pursues its own course.
 An artist pursues his own course.
 Sometimes (often) these are diverging courses.
 From the artist's POV an audience is fickle, its focus blinkered, impatient and intolerant.
 An artist who doesn't believe in his own course above all other considerations is not worth diddly-squat.
 The right course, the narrow road, must be pursued.
 In 50 years the Beatles will be a minor footnote in pop history, Don Van Vliet will be a chapter.
 Art does stand the test of time.
 Screw the audience.
 They come and go.
 Who cares?
 The only important thing is pursuit of the right course.
 The only artistic role that an audience fills is that of... oh, I can't come up with a clever phrase... it amounts to this: You work on an album everyday (it seems) for a year.
-You never HEAR it until you play it for a third party and then within moments of starting the playback, in an instant, you are aware of all its strengths and weaknesses.
-You HEAR it.
+You never hear it until you play it for a third party and then within moments of starting the playback, in an instant, you are aware of all its strengths and weaknesses.
+You hear it.
 That moment has nothing to do with whether or not the third party listener, the audience, likes it or not.
 It is the simple presence of an audience that establishes the proper perspective.
 Space, a requisite for Scale, is established by the existence of 3 points of reference.
 There is an analog in sub-atomic physics that's well-known and seemingly well-established, that the process of observation itself changes the behaviour of certain particles."